-These possible actions could contribute to the EUSAIR macro-regional strategy, particularly pillars 2 "Connecting the Region", 3 "Environmental quality" and 4 "Sustainable tourism".
-Projects addressing risk management and transition to green living areas could be complementary on the following themes: Maritime and marine governance and services, Maritime transport, Intermodal connections to the hinterland, Energy networks, Transnational terrestrial habitats and biodiversity, Sustainable and responsible tourism management.
+These actions could contribute to the EUSAIR macro-regional strategy, particularly pillars 2 Connecting the Region, 3 Environmental quality and 4 Sustainable tourism.
+Projects addressing risk management and transition to green living areas could be complementary on Maritime and marine governance and services, Maritime transport, Intermodal connections to the hinterland, Energy networks, Transnational terrestrial habitats and biodiversity, Sustainable and responsible tourism management.

-Complementarity and synergies can be explored with the EUSALP macro-regional strategy on the 3rd Thematic Policy Area" Environment and Energy" through coordination with Alpine Space Programme Priority 2 Climate Resilient and green region.
+Complementarity and synergies can be explored with the EUSALP macro-regional strategy on the 3rd Thematic Policy Area Environment and Energy through coordination with Alpine Space Programme Priority 2 Climate Resilient and green region.

-Further synergies can be established with Horizon Europe's Mission on "Adaptation to Climate Change, including Societal Transformation"..
+Further synergies can be established with Horizon Europe's Mission on Adaptation to Climate Change, including Societal Transformation.

-Projects focused on prevention and mitigation of risks through maritime safety and response to marine pollution rescue could also contribute to the WESTMED initiative especially through its first goal "A safer and more secure maritime space".
+Projects focused on prevention and mitigation of risks through maritime safety and response to marine pollution rescue could also contribute to the WESTMED initiative especially through its first goal A safer and more secure maritime space.